-- 1. As stated, the maximum antenna height, to tip, will be 100 feet. - 2.
-Microwave (dish) antennas (other than ground mounted satellite dishes) will be limited to a maximum of twelve (12) feet in diameter.
-Smallest diameter dishes are preferred if technically feasible. - 3.
+- 1. Microwave (dish) antennas (other than ground mounted satellite dishes) will be limited to a maximum of twelve (12) feet in diameter.
+Smallest diameter dishes are preferred if technically feasible. - 2.
 All antennas must meet all OSHA safety standards.
 If an antenna exceeds FCC public or occupation standards (see FSS OET Bulletin 57), it will be remedied within 24 hours after measures are taken or isolated (e.g., fencing, signing, relocation, lowering power levels are all possible remedies).
-Ground measurements of Radio Frequency Radiation, RFR, levels will be taken before mitigation measures are implemented. - 4.
+Ground measurements of Radio Frequency Radiation, RFR, levels will be taken before mitigation measures are implemented. - 3.
 Color(s) for dish antennas, or covers, must be pre-approved by the Bureau of Land Management.
 New white dish antennas and/or covers will not be approved.
-Existing white dishes and covers must be repainted or replaced with grey as repairs or replacement become necessary. - 5.
+Existing white dishes and covers must be repainted or replaced with grey as repairs or replacement become necessary. - 4.
 Antennas will be treated for low to non-reflectance as repairs or replacement become necessary.